One issue that’s unanimous by numerous doctors and researchers is the importance of disclosing cannabis consumption patterns with a physician.

 Moreover, although there can be negative drug interactions between cannabis and various prescribed and non-prescribed medications, in some cases, cannabis works synergistically.
 How so, exactly?
 This can be in the form of cannabis either improving or negatively impacting a medication’s effects.

 In particular, one study found that Phyto-cannabinoids and cannabis terpenes interact with one another, which can create synergy in regards to helping treat inflammation, pain, addiction, cancer, epilepsy, and various fungal and bacterial infections.
 It has also been discovered that a combination of THC and CBD can result in synergy in which both cannabinoids work together to produce more effective results.

 Additionally, one noteworthy study was conducted about cannabinoid and opioid synergy, which is further explained by Dr. Daniele Piomelli: “THC in cannabis can work synergistically with opiate drugs increasing their pain-killing effects.
 There’s no evidence that THC also increases the addictive effects of the opiates, although this issue requires more study.”

 Overall, more research must be done to better understand the relationship between combining cannabis with other medications.
-One concept that’s unanimous by numerous doctors and researchers though is the importance of disclosing cannabis consumption patterns with a physician.
+However, one concept that’s unanimous by numerous doctors and researchers is the importance of disclosing cannabis consumption patterns with a physician.